rochford/urlshortenerapp/README.md

   public/
-    index.html - simple page with a html form to HTTP::POST a URL to shorten. result.html - resulting page including the shortened URL.
-      Note: going to need to use templates here to show shortURL error.html - page if cannot find shortURL. urlshortener/ urlshortener.go
+    index.html - simple page with a html form to HTTP::POST a URL to shorten. result.html - resulting page including the shortened URL. error.html - page if cannot find shortURL or other errors urlshortener/ urlshortener.go
   (test file here)